The K-1 Fiancée Visa Roadmap (2025): A Complete Guide for a Filipina Fiancée

 - Inconsistencies in Information: Ensure the information on all forms and during the interview is consistent.

-- Not Meeting the Financial Requirements: If you don’t meet the income threshold, you will need a joint sponsor.
+- Not Meeting Financial Requirements: If you don’t meet the income threshold, you will need a joint sponsor.

 - Poor Interview Performance: Your fiancée should be prepared to answer questions about your relationship confidently and honestly.

-Conclusion: Your Future Awaits
+Your Future Awaits